-Declaration from the applicant confirming compliance with the requirement concerning antibacterial/antiviral surfaces.
-Appendix 9 must be used.
-Verification of this requirement is not done in the Supply Chain Declaration Portal (SCDP).
+Declaration Antimicrobial surface treatments from the applicant confirming compliance with the requirement concerning antibacterial/antiviral surfaces.

 O27 Formaldehyde emissions

 The requirement covers all wood-based or laminate panels and boards for indoor use, containing formaldehyde-based additives, such as building panels (raw or surface treated), panels in floors, panels in doors or other fitments as well as mouldings, baseboards and frames.
 Permanently installed fittings, furniture and trimmings as well as loose fittings and furniture (e.g., wardrobes and lockers) that are included in the construction project are subject to this requirement.